Overview

 )

-Step 4: Generate AP-Traces for Tool Invocations
+Step 4: Generate AP-Traces for tool invocations

-from aap import APTrace, Action, Decision, Escalation
+Wrap tool implementations to produce AP-Traces:from aap import APTrace, Action, Decision, Escalation

 from datetime import datetime, timezone